LBBSoft/FeatureSelect/Readme.md

    In order to install and run the javapackage follow the bellow steps:

-   2-1 copy FeatureSelect.jar to mcroot-toolbox-javabuilder-jar  where mcroot is root of MATLAB run time
+   2-1 copy FeatureSelect.jar to mcroot/toolbox/javabuilder/jar  where mcroot is root of MATLAB run time

    2-2 Run cmd as adiministrator